 How early can I register for my COVID-19 test?

-Registration begins online two hours prior to opening.
+Registration begins online thirty minutes prior to opening.
 Please do not form a line outside the clinic.
 All registration can be done from home or from your car using the online registration directions on our website or outside the clinic.
 You can find opening hours for all locations at www.mainstreetfamilycare.com.
 Your visit will be confirmed once you have pre-registered with our contactless registration system and received a confirmation via text or email.

 Do I need to use contactless registration if I’m visiting for something other than COVID-19?